 - Hindu Push-ups, Mace Swings and Sandbag Get-ups OH MY!

 - Explosive Kettlebell Training – Power Training for Athletes

 This entry was posted on Monday, September 7th, 2009 at 9:32 pm and is filed under accelerated muscular development, how to build muscle, strength training muscle building workouts, strength training powerlifting, strength training to improve athletic performance, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 15 Responses to “Say Hello to My Little Friend”